Osbakk88/inTouch/AI_LOG.md

 **Purpose:** Explored improving the visual design after the core functionality and pages were done.
 Better nav link styling (hover states, then a more visible "always-on" pill style).
 Also discussed a custom Tailwind color (@theme config) as an option, though I ended up using Tailwind's built-in rose scale instead.
 **Outcome:** Updated the header, footer, nav links, and buttons across all three pages (login, feed, profile).
 And both JS-rendered files (renderProfile.js, renderPosts.js) to a consistent rose/burgundy palette.
 Made several of these class changes independently after seeing the pattern repeated a few times, then had them checked over for consistency and small typos.

+**Tool used:** Claude (Anthropic)
+**Date: 2026-09-12**
+**Purpose:** Debugging a real responsiveness issue found by testing the pages on my actual phone (over the local network) rather than only in Chrome DevTools' device simulator (That failed the test).
+The nav links in the header were wide enough that they caused horizontal scrolling and cut off content on a real small screen, which the DevTools simulation showed clearly.
+But when confirming with AI it told me it was no issue.
+I disagreed, and found it was a clear problem on my real phone.
+**Outcome:** Added flex-wrap to the header and nav elements across all three pages so the nav links wrap onto a new line on narrow screens instead of overflowing.
+Verified the fix by reloading the pages on my phone again after each change and checking in DevTools.

 ## Notes on AI use overall

 I used AI mainly to have concepts explained (Git, Tailwind, the CSS vs. JS framework distinction) and to talk through debugging when I got stuck, rather than to generate finished code.
 Having given Claude the assignment's AI Policy up front meant it pushed back on a few things that were closer to the line than I initially realized.